kubewarden/kubewarden.io/content/blog/2022/04/securing-kubewarden-policies.md

 ## Recap

+Using `cosign sign` policy authors can sign our author their policies.
+All the policies owned by the Kubewarden team have been signed in this way.

-Using `cosign sign` we can sign our authored policies.
-With `kwctl verify`, we can verify them, and with  `kwctl inspect` (and other tools such as `crane manifest`), we can inspect the signatures.
+With `kwctl verify`, operators can verify them, and with  `kwctl inspect` (and other tools such as `crane manifest`), we can inspect the signatures.
 We can keep using `kwctl pull` and `kwctl run` to test policies locally as in